m5c/EthereumGuide/ethereum-guide.md

 #### Compilation of solidity code to binaries

-The EVM can not interpret solidity sources.
-You have to compile your contract into binaries.
+Smart contracts are executed by the [Ethereum Virtual Machine](https://www.mycryptopedia.com/ethereum-virtual-machine-explained/).
+However, the EVM can not interpret solidity sources.
+You have to compile your contract into binaries first.

  * ```cd``` into your projects ```solidity``` directory.